valentynkt/BackendGarden/content/notes/Microservices Architecture Pattern.md

 These communication strategies ensure that services can operate and interact effectively without tight coupling, maintaining the integrity and agility of the application architecture.

-### Microservice Patterns

-> [!important]
->
-> - **[[Scaling|Scalability]]**: Enhances the ability of a system to handle increased loads by adding resources, ensuring that microservices can scale independently.
-> - **[[Fault Tolerance]]**: Ensures that the system can continue operating properly even in the event of failures, often using redundancy and failover strategies.
-> - **[[High Availability]]**: Measures the uptime of the system, ensuring that services remain accessible to users even in the face of failures.
-> - **[[Data Replication]]**: Duplicates data across multiple nodes or locations to ensure data availability and consistency, aiding in fault tolerance and disaster recovery.
-> - **[[Load Balancing]]**: Distributes incoming network traffic across multiple servers to ensure no single server becomes overwhelmed, enhancing performance and reliability.
-> - **[[API Gateway]]**: A single entry point that routes requests to the appropriate microservices, handling request routing, composition, and protocol translation.
-> - **[[Service Registry Pattern]]**: Maintains a registry of services and their instances, enabling efficient service discovery.
-> - **[[Circuit Breaker Pattern]]**: Protects services from cascading failures by breaking the circuit and preventing calls to a service when failures reach a certain threshold.
-> - **[[Event-driven Architecture Pattern]]**: Facilitates asynchronous communication and decoupling of services by using events as the primary form of communication.
-> - **[[Database per Service]]**: Each microservice manages its own database, promoting loose coupling and data encapsulation.
-> - **[[Command Query Responsibility Segregation]]**: Separates read and write operations into different models to optimize performance and scalability.
-> - **[[Externalized Configuration]]**: Manages application settings outside the deployable artifacts, allowing dynamic changes without redeployment.
-> - **[[Saga Pattern]]**: Manages data consistency across multiple services in distributed transactions using a sequence of local transactions and compensating actions.
-> - **[[Bulkhead Pattern]]**: Isolates system components to prevent failures from cascading, enhancing resilience by limiting the impact of a failure.
-> - **[[Backends for Frontends pattern]]**: Creates specific backends for different frontends (e.g., mobile, web) to optimize performance and user experience.
-> - **[[Orchestration and Choreography]]**: Defines how microservices interact to complete a business process, with Orchestration having a central controller and Choreography using decentralized events.

 ### Pros and Cons

 The adoption of Microservices Architecture brings notable advantages and challenges: